takuya0206/ganttchart_generator/README.md

  - How do I change the color of charts?

 The color of charts can not be changed as you like.
 In the current specification,  Show Color Indication is the function related to change of color.

+ - How does the workload column works?

+In the workload columns there are two items which are “Plan” and “Actual.”
+The “Actual” does not have to do with any program.
+This is just space to make a note which allows you to look back your project after it finished.
+The role of “Plan” is a criterion of weighted average for the parents‘ tasks in the progress column, which means that parents’s progress always shows 0% unless you enter planned workload.
+Note: only parents tasks have the program of auto calculation.
+If you enter child’s workload, parents’ and (if any) grandparents’ workload and progress will be calculated.

 ## Privacy Policy
 We treat your privacy with respect and it is secured and will never be sold, shared or rented to third parties.